heptarch/heptarch.github.io/drafts/rbl2.md

 Last time, I <a href="https://heptar.ch/rbl1/#sec-1-5">discussed</a>
 how to scale down some of the factors that made Bell Labs a success.
-I suspect that open source science is scaling down too far.
-Instead, I want to consider
+I suspect that open sourcing is scaling down too far.
+Instead, I want to consider what this might look like in a small-to-medium size startup.
+I'll start with the easier problem of explaining what it looks like.